-- Inform the CSC how unsafe conditions identified in the safety audit were resolved.
-Complete written documentation of the review and abatement results and file it with other project documents.
+- Inform the CSC how unsafe conditions identified in the safety review report were resolved.
+Complete written documentation of the review and abatement results and file with other project documents.

-- Using normal contract administration procedures, verify that the contractor complies with Caltrans contract requirements and CCR Title 8.
+- Using contract administration procedures, verify that the contractor complies with Caltrans contract requirements and 8 CCR.

-- Develop a project-specific COSP document for Caltrans employees addressing all operations in the project for each contract and all contractor operations.
-Make it accessible to workers in the field, and confirm all project personnel have read and signed it.
-Keep the COSP in a conspicuous location at the job site office.
+- Develop a project-specific COSP document for Caltrans employees to address all operations in the project for each contract and all contractor operations.
+Make it accessible to workers in the field, and confirm that all project personnel have read and signed it.
+Keep the COSP in a conspicuous location at the job site office, and a copy in the Category 6, "Safety," of the project files.
 Refer to Section 2-106A, “Caltrans Division of Construction Code of Safe Practices,” of this manual for additional guidance on developing a COSP.
 A baseline COSP document is on the Division of Construction website:

-- Discuss project safety at the preconstruction conferences and document safety discussions in the project files throughout the duration of the project.
+Discuss project safety at the preconstruction conferences, use Forms CEM-0604, "Project Safety Review or Meeting," and CEM-0606, "Construction Safety Checklists" using the electronic application to document safety discussions in the project files for the duration of the project.
 Cover at least the following items:

 - Address new Cal/OSHA regulations that might be applicable to the contract.

-- Discuss requirements for contractors to make available the safety data sheets (SDS) for chemicals or construction materials used on the construction site so that Caltrans employees can determine their potential risk from contractor use of products requiring SDS and verify that Caltrans employees have safe access.
-The SDS may require provisions for eyewash stations, respirators, and other devices.
+- Discuss requirements for contractors to make available the safety data sheets for chemicals or construction materials used on the construction site.
+Caltrans employees must be able to assess their potential risk from contractor use of products requiring safety data sheets.
+Verify that Caltrans employees have safe access to safety data sheets, which may require provisions for eyewash stations, respirators, or other devices.

-- Discuss other safety items that may pertain to the contract, such as blasting operations, work in confined spaces, personal protective equipment, backup alarms, traffic control, shoring and tunneling, and access to elevated work.
+- Discuss other safety inspection items that may pertain to the contract, such as blasting operations, work in confined spaces, use of personal protective equipment or backup alarms, traffic control, shoring and tunneling, and access to elevated work.

-- Discuss known public health issues and the contractor’s obligation to contact the local public health service department pursuant to Section 7-1.02K(6), “Occupational Safety and Health Standards,” of the Standard Specifications.
+- Discuss known public health conditions and the contractor’s obligation to contact the local public health department pursuant to Section 7-1.02K(6), “Occupational Safety and Health Standards,” of the Standard Specifications.

-- Before starting work, confirm that contractors do the following:
+- Before work is started, confirm that contractors do the following:

 - Submit an IIPP and the project Code of Safe Practices to the resident engineer, as required by the California Code of Regulations, Title 8, Section 1509 (8 CCR 1509), “Injury and Illness Prevention Program.”

-- Submit permits required before starting certain work, such as: trenches or excavations 5 feet or deeper in which any person is required to descend; demolition over 36 feet in height; falsework erection and scaffolding in excess of 36 feet in height; confined spaces; or mining and tunneling.
+- Submit permits required before starting certain work, such as: trenching or excavating 5 feet or deeper in which any person is required to descend; demolishing more than 36 feet in height; erecting falsework and scaffolding in excess of 36 feet in height; working in confined spaces; or mining and tunneling.